767251930/osate2-dfmea/README.md

 The following components make up the processing part of the system and depend on the software components:

-- `image_acquisition`：Use the original data of the camera to determine whether there are obstacles
+- `image_acquisition`：Use the original data of the camera to determine whether there are obstacles.
 - `obstacle_detection`：Use data from `image_acquisition` and `obstacle_radar` to determine if there are actual obstacles on the road.
 This component acts like a redundant/voting system for image acquisition.
 - `speed_voter`：Receive speed from both `wheel_sensor` and `laser_sensor`, eliminate potential bad values (due to transmission error, a sensor failure, etc.) , and output a consistent speed value, this value will be used by the speed controller and displayed on the screen.
 - `speed_ctrl`：Use the expected speed from passengers, actual speed, and information from `obstacle_detection`, appropriately activate acceleration or braking.